Aditya-Phopale/CFD-Lab/README.md

 gnuplot Residuals.txt
 ```

-3. This would start plotting of the Residuals alognside the simulation.
+3. This would start plotting of the Residuals along side the simulation.

 ## Building the code